 What are we voting for?

-Eligible voters choose the Ruapehu District Council mayor and council representatives for the Taumarunui/Ohura, National Park and Waimarino-Waiouru Wards.
+Eligible voters choose the Ruapehu District Council mayor and council representatives for the Taumarunui/Ohura, National Park and Waimarino-Waiouru Wards and Ruapehu's councillor on Horizons regional Council.
 They also choose elected representatives for the National Park and Waimarino-Waiouru Community Boards.

 Why your vote matters